giacomoricco14/homework1_GR/README.md

 ```

 ### :white_check_mark: Rviz
-Spawn Armando in RViz with the correct configuration using the `ros2 launch` command:
+Spawn Armando in Rviz with the correct configuration using the `ros2 launch` command:
 ```sh
 ros2 launch armando_description armando_display.launch.py
 ```

 ### :white_check_mark: Gazebo
-Run the Armando world in Gazebo specifing the controller you want to use through the argument `ctrl`:
+Run the `armando_world.launch.py` in Gazebo by specifying the controller you want to use through the argument `ctrl`:
 * **position controller**:
 ```sh
 ros2 launch armando_gazebo armando_world.launch.py ctrl:=0